Practical Sleep Hygiene (aka Getting Better Sleep) zz zz

 Tryptophan This is an amino acid, naturally found in many foods, including milk, eggs, poultry, and fish.
 Trytophan is the precursor to 5-HTP, which can be converted into serotonin, a neurotransmitter and key player in modulating the gut-brain axis, linking cognition to the gastrointestinal tract.
 Serotonin is also a precursor to the hormone melatonin, which helps your body regulate sleep and wake cycles.
 Tryptophan, taken in the middle of the night, can be particularly helpful for people who awaken and have trouble falling back asleep.
 Dose: 500 mg

 Gamma aminobutyric acid (GABA) is a naturally occurring amino acid that works as an inhibitory neurotransmitter in your brain, providing a calming effect.
 It may be particularly helpful for those with stress or anxiety.
-Research has uncovered that GABA is low in the brains of Alzheimer’s patients and that GABA supplementation may help to improve working memory.
-GABA has also been found to be low in those who experience frequent insomnia and disrupted sleep.
+Research has uncovered that GABA supplementation may help to improve working memory.
+GABA is often low in those who experience frequent insomnia and disrupted sleep.
 Dose: 100 to 300 mg

 L-theanine is an amino acid found in tea leaves.
 Paradoxically, it improves sleep quality when used as a supplement.Some evidence suggests that L-theanine helps with attention, focus, and reaction times.
 L-theanine has also been found to reduce blood pressure and boost immunity.
 If you decide to experiment with L-theanine as a sleep aid, be sure to use it in supplement form as the caffeine from tea may counteract the calming effect.
 Dose: 100 mg

 Melatonin Melatonin is a naturally occurring hormone that decreases with age.
-Supplementing has been shown to promote better quality sleep, not through a sedative effect but rather by encouraging a healthy circadian rhythm, which is disrupted in Alzheimer's participants.
-Melatonin can also improve mitochondrial function, reduce levels of tau, and improve cognition in an Alzheimer's mouse model.
+Supplementing has been shown to promote better quality sleep, not through a sedative effect but rather by encouraging a healthy circadian rhythm.
+Melatonin can also improve mitochondrial function, reduce levels of tau, and improve cognition in an Alzheimer's patients.

 Dose: 1 to 2 mg